OpenDDS/OpenDDS/docs/devguide/getting_started.rst

         return 1;
       }

-We have created a topic named “*Movie Discussion List*” with the registered type and the default QoS policies.
+We have created a topic named "*Movie Discussion List*" with the registered type and the default QoS policies.

 .. _getting_started--creating-a-publisher: